-This core rotation of 6 weeks is structured to provide an understanding of various medical disorders and their complications experienced by patients of all age groups.
+This core rotation of 6 weeks is structured to provide an understanding of various medical disorders and their complications experienced by patients across the lifespan.
 Within this setting, the emphasis is on the accurate collection, assessment, and presentation of patient data for physician review, indications for laboratory and imaging diagnostics, and the education of patients regarding health risk behaviors and therapeutic regimens.